Aon Actuary Salary in Canada | CA$60.5K-CA$63.5K+ | Levels.fyi

 The median Actuary compensation in Canada package at Aon totals CA$63.5K per year.
-View the base salary, stock, and bonus breakdowns for Aon's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Aon's total compensation packages.
 Last updated: 11/5/2025

 Company